polius/filesync/README.md

 # FileSync

-*"Send files from one device to many in real-time"*
+*Send files from one device to many in real-time*

 <img width="100" src="src/assets/icon.png">